-BAPTISMS of infants are celebrated each Sunday at 11.30 a.m. except the 1st Sunday of the month.
+BAPTISMS of infants are celebrated most Sunday’s at 11.30 a.m. except the 1st Sunday of the month.

 In the Catholic Church, BAPTISM is the first of seven Sacraments.
 A Sacrament is a visible sign by which Jesus Christ through the Holy Spirit gives his gracious love to those who believe in Him .
 Jesus Christ is God who became human, so a Sacrament is a special time of encounter with God.
 On our part, faith in Jesus Christ is paramount.
 In Adult Baptism it is especially the faith of the Candidate and the Sponsors and in Infant Baptism especially the faith of the parent(s) and Godparent(s).

 • we are made members of the Christian community, which Jesus called his Church, and St. Paul described as the Body of Christ, because we are individual members but united in sharing the same Holy Spirit and life